ceford/cefjdemos-data-jdm-user-en/articles/fields/fields-and-field-groups.md

 sometimes Animals.
 One field you might wish to record and display for both is the Latin Name, requiring a text field.
 Another might be
 Habitat: Woodland, Pond, Meadow, and so on, requiring a drop-down list.
-For flowers you may wish to record Flowering Season using 4 checkboxes, one for each season, or 12 checkboxes, one for each month.
+For flowers you might wish to record Flowering Season using 4 checkboxes, one for each season, or 12 checkboxes, one for each month.

 Empty fields in the input form are not displayed in the Site output, so